Nico-Curti/rFBP/README.md

 A first implementation of the algorithm was proposed in the original paper [[BaldassiE7655](https://www.pnas.org/content/113/48/E7655)] jointly with an open-source Github repository.
 The original version of the code was written in `Julia` language and despite it is a quite efficient implementation the `Julia` programming language stays on difficult and far from many users.
 To broaden the scope and use of the method, a `C++` implementation was developed with a joint `Cython` wrap for `Python` users.
-The `C++` language guarantees better computational performances against the `Julia` implementation and the `Python` version enlarge its usability.
+The `C++` language guarantees better computational performances against the `Julia` implementation and the `Python` version enhance its usability.
 This implementation is optimized for parallel computing and is endowed with a custom `C++` library called [`Scorer`](https://github.com/Nico-Curti/scorer) for further details), which is able to compute a large number of statistical measurements based on a hierarchical graph scheme.
 With this optimized implementation we try to encourage researchers to approach these alternative algorithms and to use them more frequently on real context.